Question: Is tea gluten-free, or does tea contain gluten?

 - Red Rose tea.
 Red Rose labels its black tea, English Breakfast tea, its decaffeinated black tea English Breakfast tea and its Earl Grey tea as gluten-free.

 - Republic of Tea.
 Republic of Tea holds gluten-free certification, which means its gluten-free-labeled teas contain less than 10 parts per million of gluten (see the company's statement here).
-However, make sure the flavor you purchase actually is marked with that "GF" logo, since the company doesn't guarantee all its flavors are safe.
-I've run across one tea flavor Coconut Cocoa Cuppa Chocolate that contains barley.
+However, make sure the package you purchase actually is marked with that "GF" logo, since the company doesn't guarantee all its flavors are safe.
+One tea flavor — Coconut Cocoa Cuppa Chocolate — contains barley, which of course is a gluten grain.

 - Stash teas.
 According to a statement from Stash: "All of the flavors used in our blends are gluten-free.
 We do not use barley malt in any of our blends."
 The maltodextrin in Stash iced green tea powder is from corn, and the company's tea bags are made from wood cellulose.